'That's when he flogged me with the hammer', jury hears

+He said the group were previously drinking at the Tarampa Pub before Mr Berwick was allegedly hit in the head and face with a hammer.

+Denna Charles Gill pleaded not guilty to two counts of unlawful assault occasioning bodily harm while armed.

-"I PUT out my hand to shake his hand and he wouldn't and that's when he flogged me with the hammer".
+INITIAL: "I PUT out my hand to shake his hand and he wouldn't and that's when he flogged me with the hammer".

 That was a Wade Berwick's account of the night a person he had known through the rodeo and show scene for years allegedly hit him in the head and face with a hammer.